-Luxfer is a global manufacturer of highly-engineered industrial materials, which focuses on value creation by using its broad array of technical knowhow and proprietary technologies.
-Luxfer's high-performance products are used in defense and emergency response, healthcare, transportation, and general industrial settings.
-For more information, visit www.luxfer.com.
+Luxfer Holdings PLC ("Luxfer," "the Company," "we") is a global producer of highly-engineered industrial materials focused on sustained value creation using its broad array of technical knowhow and proprietary materials technologies.
+The Company specializes in the design and manufacture of high-performance products for transportation, defense and emergency response, healthcare, and general industrial purposes.
+Luxfer customers include both end-users of its products and manufacturers that incorporate Luxfer products into finished goods.